aroberge/reeborg-world-creation/naming-convention.md

 From either the editor or the Python REPL, you can also get some _help_:

-* To list all available Python functions, classes, etc, simply enter `help()`.
+* To list all available Python functions, classes, etc., simply enter `help()`.
 * To get help about a particular function, for example `move`, enter `help(move)`
-* To get a complete, up to date version of every Python function available in the English version, enter
+* To get a complete, up-to-date version of every Python function available in the English version, enter

   ```python
     import reeborg_en